patriot1234/todo_list_oop/README.md

-# ToDo List OOP
+# Todo List cli OOP

 A simple command-line ToDo List application developed with **Python** and **Object-Oriented Programming (OOP)**.

-This project is a refactored version of a basic ToDo application.
+This project is a refactored version of a basic Todo application.
 It uses classes, JSON for data persistence, environment variables for configuration, and `argparse` for command-line interaction.

 ---